Powerlearnproject/se-day1-assignment-lynnochieng/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering is the application of Engineering principles, tools and methods to develop and maintain high quality system.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Early Programming -
+Object-Oriented Programming and Design -
+Modern Software Engineering -

 List and briefly explain the phases of the Software Development Life Cycle.
+Planning -
+Analysis -
+Designing -
+Developing -
+Testing -
+Deployment -
+Maintenance -

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+Software Developer -
+Roles:
+Design, develop and maintain Softwares system
+Debug and troubleshoot software problems to imrove functionality.
+Write and review codes and making sure it adheres with the starndard

+Quality Assurance Engineer -
+Roles and Responsibilities:
+Collaborate with developers to produce and resolve issues Ensure that software products meets quality starndard Develop and execute test plans and test script to identify a problem

+Project Manager -
+Roles and Resposibilities:

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+Importance of Integrated Development Environments (IDEs);
+Increased Productivity-
+Code Management -
+Debugging and Error Detection- It helps in highlighting the syntax errors and potential bugs in the early stages of software development.
+It also help in identifying the source of error more easily.
+Importance of Version Control Systems (VCS);
+It enable experimentation with new ideas or changes without affecting the original project

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.